madhavlab/wissap23.madhavlab.com/wissap-cup/qbe.md

 - Upon registering your team for the challenge via the form on the [WiSSAP Cup](/wissap-cup) page, you will recieve a Kaggle invitation to join the competition.
 - Submission via Kaggle must be in a `.csv format` with first column representing the `query_filename` and column 2 through column 6 representing `song_id ` of the top-5 similar matches in the reference database.
 - Each team can submit for a maximum of 3 times per day, until the release of the test set, after which the latest submission shall be considered as the team’s final submission.
+- The aim should be to achieve robust embeddings given an audio chunk, such that it is insensitive to noise and distortions.
+For generalization, the training set also consists of some noisy and distorted audio recordings.
 - Once the test set is released, participants are required to submit their algorithms and models along with comprehensive documentation outlining the technical details of their approach.
 Submissions should include:
     - A detailed explanation of the fingerprinting algorithm.
     - The notebook on Kaggle with their system.
 The developed QBE system should inputs raw audio clip (query, sampled at 16kHz) and output the top-5 identified audio tracks.
 The Kaggle leaderboard on the test set shall be the final ranking of each participating team.